Battle of Sedan (1940): Race to Bulson

-The French had an opportunity to throw the Germans back into the Meuse but they missed their chance owing to poor staff-work, compounded by confusion, hesitation, delays in bringing up forces, mistaken intelligence reports, and lack of quick response.
-The 1st Panzer Division had struggled to advance as quickly as it would have liked, and was jammed on the roads leading out of Gaulier and Sedan.
+The French had an opportunity to throw the Germans back across the Meuse, but they missed their chance owing to poor staff work, compounded by confusion, hesitation, delays in bringing up forces, mistaken intelligence reports, and lack of quick response.
+The 1st Panzer Division had struggled to advance as quickly as it would have liked and was jammed on the roads leading out of Gaulier and Sedan.
 Moreover, the German soldiers were exhausted after a five-day advance.
-A quick counter thrust by just two infantry regiments and two tank battalions would have "plunged the Germans into crisis".
-Even a failed attack, and the holding of Bulson, would have allowed it to be used by formations of the Second French Army and the tank units, including the French 3rd Armoured Division, of General Jean Adolphe Louis Robert Flavigny's powerful French XXI Corps which were moving up from the Maginot line area in the south.
+A quick counter-thrust by just two infantry regiments and two tank battalions would have "plunged the Germans into crisis".
+Even a failed attack and the holding of Bulson would have allowed it to be used by formations of the Second French Army and the tank units, including the French 3rd Armoured Division of General Jean Adolphe Louis Robert Flavigny's powerful French XXI Corps, which were moving up from the Maginot line area in the south.

-Contributing to their problems, the French lacked mobile tanks and offensively-intended tanks.
+Contributing to their problems, the French lacked mobile tanks and offensively intended tanks.
 French military doctrine dictated that the tanks, mostly FCM 36s intended as defensive-oriented infantry support units, were to advance with the infantry.
-The speed of the FCM 36 was not designed to go any faster for this reason, so its top speed was only 24 km/h (15 mph).
+The FCM 36 was not designed to go any faster for this reason, so its top speed was only 24 km/h (15 mph).
 It took from 07:30 to 08:45 on 14 May for the French armour to traverse the last 2 km to the ridge.
-Lead elements of the 1st and 2nd Panzer Divisions had reached the ridge just minutes before, having travelled 9 km in less time.
+Lead elements of the 1st and 2nd Panzer Divisions had reached the ridge just minutes before, having crossed 9 km in less time.
 But the initial clash was not in the Germans' favour.
-Instead of making sure the medium Panzer III and Panzer IV tanks had priority in crossing the Meuse, the Germans had sent few across, and the van of the advance contained mostly lightly armed and lightly armoured although faster Panzer Is and Panzer IIs.
+Instead of making sure the medium Panzer III and Panzer IV tanks had priority in crossing the Meuse, the Germans had sent few across, and the vanguard of the advance contained mostly lightly armed and lightly armoured, although faster, Panzer Is and IIs.